 Assisi is a hill town and comune located in the Province of Perugia in the Umbria region in central Italy.
 You can see exactly where it is located by clicking here

-Assisi was the birthplace of one of Italy’s patron saints, St. Francis (1181–1226).
+This special town was the birthplace of one of Italy’s patron saints, St. Francis (1181–1226).
 St Francis founded the Franciscan religious order in the town in 1208 along with St. Clare was the founder of the Poor Sisters.

 Don’t forget when visiting, take the time to stroll down the small streets.
 There is a magical feeling about this place.
 There is a population of about 25,000 people who call Assisi, home.
 We felt this hill town had a bit of a magical feeling; I wonder if the residents do too?